warrengalyen/Gateway/README.md

 ## About Gateway

 Gateway is basically a porting of WinSCP to terminal.
 So basically is a terminal tool with an UI to connect to a remote server to retrieve and upload files.
-It works both on Linux, MacOS and Windows (TODO: double check) and supports SCP, SFTP and FTPs.
+It works both on Linux, MacOS and Windows (TODO: double check) and supports SFTP and FTPs.

 ### Why Gateway